Do Carp Sleep? When And Why Carp Sleep And How to Tell

 Table of Contents

-Good Luck Catching Sleeping Beauty
+Good Luck Catching Sleeping Carp

 I know the frustration you’re going through.
 Sometimes you see many carp in a day near a weedy or rocky shoreline, and he seems like he just ingested 17 Ambien’s. (heavy dose sleeping prescription) in case some were not aware of the term.